 Szechuan cuisine originates from southwest China in the province of Sichuan.
 The cuisine is comprised of bold and spicy flavours and these lettuce wraps are no exception.
 Each bite is bursting with bold and spicy flavours.
 Although this dish isn’t very spicy compared to traditional Szechuan dishes, which are immersed in cups of chilli peppers.
 But that being said, these chicken lettuce wraps still have a little kick to them.
 I wouldn’t recommend these for the faint-hearted.

-Just imagine, crispy chicken strips coated in Asian flavoured breadcrumbs, yes I am taking soy sauce, rice vinegar, and sesame oil.
+Just imagine, crispy chicken strips coated in Asian flavoured breadcrumbs, yes I am talking soy sauce, rice vinegar, and sesame oil.
 And it doesn’t stop there.
 Toss the chicken in noodles, cilantro, green onions, sweet chilli sauce and sesame seeds.
 Wrap it all up in a piece of iceberg lettuce, dip it in homemade spicy mayo and crunch away.
 Nope, life does not get better than that.

 And guess what?
 Our version is healthier because the chicken is baked and not deep-fried in a bucket of oil!
 Finally, a dish that you won’t feel guilty about!
 You’re welcome 🙂